MohammedZuhairAhmed/Crop-Allocation-Backtracking-approach/README.md

 ## Getting Started

-To get started with this project, follow the instructions below.
+To get started with this project, make sure you have the `taluk_borders.shp` file, which contains the geographic information of the Taluk borders in Belagavi district.

 ### Prerequisites